ambrosia13/ForgetMeNot-Shaders/README.md

 6. Navigate to `Options/Video Settings/Quality & Performance/Pipeline` and keep clicking until the pipeline you want to use is selected.

 > Note: You can also get in-development versions of Forget-me-not on [GitHub](https://github.com/ambrosia13/ForgetMeNot-Shaders)!
-The easiest way is to `git clone` the repository into your resource pack folder directly, but you can also download the repository as a `.zip` file (in which case you'll have to extract it).
+The easiest way is to `git clone` the repository into your resource pack folder directly, but you can also download the repository as a `.zip` file (in which case you may have to extract it).

 ## feature highlights